WWitman/zettajs-tutorials/2-state-machine/README.md

 ## Introduction

-In the first Zetta tutorial, we set up a Zetta project, configured a Zetta server, and called its API.
+In the first Zetta tutorial, you set up a Zetta project, configured a Zetta server, and called its API.

-In this tutorial, we'll create a simple Zetta device that models a state machine.
+In this tutorial, you will create a simple Zetta device that models a state machine.
 When you complete this tutorial, you will know how to:

 * Create a Zetta device
 * Configure the Zetta server to discover the device